 2009 disclosed asset, for the purpose of the 2009 disclosure financial statements;

-a composite asset, the average asset life of the assets comprising it determined in accordance with paragraphs (a)–(f), with the modification that each such asset life must be weighted with respect to the proportion of its respective opening RAB value to the sum of the opening RAB values of the components in the earliest disclosure year in which all component assets were held by the GDB.
+a composite asset, the average asset life of the assets comprising it determined in accordance with paragraphs (a)–(i), with the modification that each such asset life must be weighted with respect to the proportion of its respective opening RAB value to the sum of the opening RAB values of the components in the earliest disclosure year in which all component assets were held by the GDB.

 For the purpose of subclause (1), physical asset life means, in the case of a dedicated asset which is not expected to be used by the GDB to provide gas distribution services beyond the term of the fixed term agreement relating to the asset between the GDB and the consumer, at the GDB's election, the term of that agreement instead of the physical asset life that would otherwise apply under that subclause.

-For the purpose of subclauses (1)(b) and (1)(e)(v), a determination made in accordance with this clause by an engineer of physical service life potential-
+For the purpose of subclauses (1)(b) and (1)(h)(v), a determination made in accordance with this clause by an engineer of physical service life potential-

 in relation to an asset with an unallocated opening RAB value is deemed applicable to all assets of similar asset type for which there is a requirement in this clause for an engineer's determination of physical service life potential; and